- Armament and disarmament

-SIPRI looks at the most important symptoms of insecurity and tries to control them.
+SIPRI looks at the most important symptoms of insecurity and efforts to control them.

 SIPRI promotes dual-use and arms trade controls through research, publications, seminars and capacity-building activities.

-SIPRI looks at the most important consequences of insecurity and tries to minimize them.
+SIPRI looks at the most important consequences of insecurity and efforts to minimize them.

 SIPRI produces policy-relevant research on data and trends, future developments, and gender in peace operations and conflict management.

-SIPRI looks at the long-term causes of insecurity and tries to develop paths to sustainable peace.
+SIPRI looks at the long-term causes of insecurity to understand how societies identify and navigate paths to sustainable peace.

-SIPRI looks at the negative effects of exclusion on peace and development and the positive benefits of inclusion.
+SIPRI looks at the effects of climate change on peace and security.